miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored Lu Fang, Therese and hustler to Lotus Blossom and Vesuvius.
 Used new Ming skin in Empire hotel and hustler and girl in Asphole.
 Restored headless security corpse and severed head to warrens level.
-Placed two scrubs into Grout's mansion and bartender in Last Round.
+Placed two scrubs into Grout's Mansion and bartender in Last Round.
 Added raver and female models into Glaze and missing VW bus to pier.
 Placed alternative Chang in temple and fixed Luckee Star fireplace.
 Used alternative stripper skins at Sin Bin, Vesuvius and Giovanni's.